CDCgov/rsv-forecast-hub/README.md

 hub_con <- hubData::connect_hub(hub_bucket, file_format = "parquet", skip_checks = TRUE)
 model_output <- hub_con %>%
   hubData::collect_hub()

-model_output
-# does not yet exist, given no public forecast submissions
 ```

 Use hubData to connect to a hub on S3 and filter model output data before "collecting" it into a local dataframe: